matthewnau/botross/README.md

 For a more detailed introduction to BotRoss, check out the [beginner's guide]() in the Wiki.

 ## Installation
 BotRoss is published on PyPI and can be installed through pip.
-Alternatively, you can download a release through [GitHub](/releases).
 ```console
 pip install botross
 ```